zenika-open-source/promote-open-source-project/README.md

 <summary>↗️ Share the project on social medias an specialized platforms</summary>
 <p>

-> Tell the world about your awesome project!
+> Tell the world about your awesome work!
 Publish on social medias and specialized platforms:

 - [Twitter](https://twitter.com)
 - [Linkedin](https://www.linkedin.com/)